Physics Lab Equipment

 Using this apparatus, the following experiments can be accomplished:

-4. Acquire the relationship of sensor output voltage vs. input current in a current-carrying wire (i.e. calibrate a GMR current sensor).
+The apparatus allows students to acquire the relationship between the sensor output voltage and input current in a current-carrying wire, thereby calibrating a GMR current sensor.

 Main Parts and Specifications